soffes/blog/published/2010-09-14-hello-internet-the-government/hello-internet-the-government.markdown

 ---
-title: "Hello Internet: The Government"
+tags:
+- video
-categories: video hello-internet
+- hello-internet
 ---

+# Hello Internet: The Government

 Thoughts about the government and the IRS.
 I need to clean my apartment as well.